A List of Santa's Reindeer Names and Their Personalities

-Since dancing is his passion, he knows the tango, salsa, meringue, and even has ventured into contra- and square-dancing.
+Since dancing is his passion, he knows the tango, salsa, merengue, and even has ventured into contra- and square-dancing.
 Do-si-do-ing can be a little difficult, but he likes it.

 Prancer loves the other reindeer and would do anything for them.

-But, he also loves to carry a mirror to regard himself on the sleigh every now and then.
+But he also loves to carry a mirror to gaze at himself on the sleigh every now and then.
 He has to look his best all the time because he never knows quite who he’s going to meet.

-Mrs. Clause made him a special reindeer-harness that is red and green with extra attachments for his mirror, comb and brush.
+Mrs. Claus made him a special reindeer-harness that is red and green with extra attachments for his mirror, comb, and brush.

 Vixen is the comedic reindeer known for lots of magic tricks.
 The other reindeer often get slightly annoyed with his ability to make things disappear and reappear.